AdobeDocs/marketo.en/help/marketo/product-docs/marketo-engage-next-generation-experience/overview.md

 **Tree**

 The tree has been upgraded, too.
-But at this time, dragging and dropping is not available.
-You can still move assets, however.
-Learn how: [Moving Assets](/help/marketo/product-docs/marketo-engage-next-generation-experience/moving-assets.md).

 ![](assets/overview-4.png)